rwdled/rwdled/README.md

-- 👋 Hi, I’m @rwdled or you can call me Alex
-- 👀 I’m interested in gameing darwing and codeing
+- i make code for ppl
-- 🌱 I’m currently learning pyton 3
+- 🌱 I’m currently learning pyton 3, java and linux
-- 💞️ I’m looking to collaborate on modding video games or makeing websites.
+- 💞️ I’m looking to collaborate on makeing websites.
 - 📫 How to reach me you can all reach me at rwdled@gmail.com

 <!---